 DANA BUZZEE

-Buzzee’s recent exhibitions include solo and group exhibitions at: HOT*BED, Philadelphia (2022); Ditch Contemporary, Springfield (2022); Eugene Contemporary (2021); The Plumb, Toronto (2021); Xpace, Toronto (2020); Harcourt House, Edmonton (2019); and Stride Gallery, Calgary (2018).
-Buzzee has received grants from the Calgary Arts Development Authority, the Alberta Foundation for the Arts, and the Canada Council for the Arts.
-Buzzee’s recent residency participation includes the Banff Centre (2021), The Icelandic Textile Center, Blonduos (2019), and Artscape Gibraltar Point, Toronto (2016).
-Buzzee holds a BFA from the Alberta College of Art and Design (now the Alberta University of the Arts), Calgary (2012), and an MFA from the University of Oregon, Eugene (2022).
+Buzzee’s recent exhibitions span solo and group shows at: Orchid Contemporary in Hamilton (2023), HOT*BED in Philadelphia (2022), Ditch Contemporary in Springfield (2022), and Eugene Contemporary (2021).
+Previous exhibitions encompass The Plumb in Toronto (2021), Xpace in Toronto (2020), Harcourt House in Edmonton (2019), and Stride Gallery in Calgary (2018).
+Buzzee’s artistic endeavours have been recognized and supported through grants from the Calgary Arts Development Authority, the Alberta Foundation for the Arts, and the Canada Council for the Arts.
+In addition to their exhibition history, Buzzee has participated in noteworthy residencies, including those at the Banff Centre (2021), the Icelandic Textile Center in Blonduos (2019), and Artscape Gibraltar Point (2016).
+Buzzee holds a BFA from the Alberta College of Art and Design (now the Alberta University of the Arts) in Calgary (2012) and an MFA from the University of Oregon in Eugene (2022).